 Should I sedate my dog for the vet?

-If your dog experiences extreme terror that prevents safe handling, mild oral sedation is highly recommended.
-It protects their mental wellbeing and prevents the clinic from becoming a site of profound trauma.
+If your dog experiences severe terror that prevents safe handling, prescribed oral medication may be recommended.
+This can protect their welfare and reduce the risk of the clinic becoming even more frightening.

-How to prepare an anxious dog for the vet?
+How do I prepare an anxious dog for the vet?

-Start with happy visits where they only receive treats and affection from the staff.
-Practise handling their paws and ears at home so they become accustomed to physical examinations in a safe environment.
+Start with happy visits where they only receive treats and attention from staff.
+You can also practise gently handling their paws, ears, and body at home so examinations feel more familiar.

 Do calming treats work for vet visits?

-How to muzzle train a dog for the vet?
+How do I muzzle-train a dog for the vet?

 How does the gut microbiome affect dog anxiety?